CMFuertes/MySQL-Employee-Tracker/README.md

 In order to successfully run the application after cloning the repo, users are required to yarn add: mysql, inquirer, console.table, express, and nodemon.

+Users are also encouraged to run MySql Workbench in order to run the schema.sql, as well as seed.sql in order to retrieve the company data in the application.

+A visual direction can be found in the video link listed above.

 ## Usage

 Users can utilize this application in order to keep track of employees, their roles, and departments within their company.
 As well as easily keep track of salary changes.